schumacherlab/neolution-prep/README.md

-### Script for preparing input for neolution pipeline
+# Script for preparing input for neolution pipeline

+### Minimal usage example

 1. Make project directory and navigate to it in the Terminal
 2. Do 'git clone http://gitlab.nki.nl/l.fanchi/neolution-prep.git'